QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 * Maintaining, organizing, and actioning changes to the Program's Discord server, and any other Program-related spaces
 * Organizing polls and votes, as required by formal procedures
-* Aiding in conflict resolution between communities and Program members
+* Aiding in conflict resolution between communities and Program members, and acting as moderators of Program spaces when necessary
 * Staying in touch (and maintaining relations) with the communities that are part of the Program
 * Procuring and maintaining any services that the Program needs to function properly